Salmon Sharks seen in Nakalilok Bay - Alaska Fly Fishing Trips

 Salmon sharks are an apex ocean predator and are able to regulate their body temperature in cold water, like great white and mako sharks.
 They are even similar in appearance to great whites… just not nearly as big.
 The largest confirmed specimen, according to Wikipedia, is 10 feet.
 (The largest unconfirmed, around 14 feet.)

-Posted in SAFARI, Wildlife
+Posted in All Posts, SAFARI, Wildlife